 Hair - Dark hair is the dominant trait.
 Blonde and red hair are recessive.
-Curly hair is dominant and straight hair is recessive.
+Curly hair is dominant, while straight hair is recessive.

-Eye color - Brown eyes are dominant and blue, green or hazel eyes are recessive.
+Eye color - Brown eyes are dominant, while blue, green, or hazel eyes are recessive.

 Dimples and freckles - Dimples and freckles are dominant traits.